 The third reason is for trust building with your stakeholders and team members.
 Involving people in the process and giving them the opportunity to share their perspective will make them more supportive towards project management as well as future projects.

-That being said it should be clear that lessons learned workshops are not (just) a forum for people to vent their anger.
-Sometimes you might get this impression when people are being very negative.
-But a project review should always be about sharing helpful and constructive feedback and ideas to become better.
+That being said, it should be clear that lessons learned workshops are not (just) a forum for people to vent their anger.

 How to conduct a lessons learned meeting